Deep learning: Deep neural networks

-A deep neural network (DNN) is an artificial neural network (ANN) with multiple layers between the input and output layers.
+A deep neural network (DNN) is an artificial neural network with multiple layers between the input and output layers.
 There are different types of neural networks but they always consist of the same components: neurons, synapses, weights, biases, and functions.
-These components as a whole function similarly to a human brain, and can be trained like any other ML algorithm.
+These components as a whole function in a way that mimics functions of the human brain, and can be trained like any other ML algorithm.

 For example, a DNN that is trained to recognize dog breeds will go over the given image and calculate the probability that the dog in the image is a certain breed.
 The user can review the results and select which probabilities the network should display (above a certain threshold, etc.) and return the proposed label.
 Each mathematical manipulation as such is considered a layer, and complex DNN have many layers, hence the name "deep" networks.

 DNNs can model complex non-linear relationships.
 DNN architectures generate compositional models where the object is expressed as a layered composition of primitives.
 The extra layers enable composition of features from lower layers, potentially modeling complex data with fewer units than a similarly performing shallow network.
 For instance, it was proved that sparse multivariate polynomials are exponentially easier to approximate with DNNs than with shallow networks.

 Deep architectures include many variants of a few basic approaches.
 Each architecture has found success in specific domains.
 It is not always possible to compare the performance of multiple architectures, unless they have been evaluated on the same data sets.

 DNNs are typically feedforward networks in which data flows from the input layer to the output layer without looping back.
 At first, the DNN creates a map of virtual neurons and assigns random numerical values, or "weights", to connections between them.
 The weights and inputs are multiplied and return an output between 0 and 1.
 If the network did not accurately recognize a particular pattern, an algorithm would adjust the weights.
 That way the algorithm can make certain parameters more influential, until it determines the correct mathematical manipulation to fully process the data.

-Recurrent neural networks (RNNs), in which data can flow in any direction, are used for applications such as language modeling.
+Recurrent neural networks, in which data can flow in any direction, are used for applications such as language modeling.
 Long short-term memory is particularly effective for this use.

-Convolutional deep neural networks (CNNs) are used in computer vision.
+Convolutional neural networks (CNNs) are used in computer vision.
 CNNs also have been applied to acoustic modeling for automatic speech recognition (ASR).